openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _enum-access:

--  *Enum level scope*: as every enumeration defines a type within a package or module then its scope is identical to the package or module level scope.
+-  *Enum level scope*: as every enumeration defines a type inside a package or module then its scope is identical to the package or module level scope.
    All enumeration constants have the same scope as the enumeration itself.